vmasdani/phpstorge/readme.md

 ## Synchronisation

 Synchronisation is done through Protobuf v3 JSON.
-The spec is available [here](https://github.com/vmasdani/storge/blob/main/back/protos/masterstorge.proto) in `StorgeSyncRecordProto`.
+The spec is available [here](https://github.com/vmasdani/storge/blob/main/back/protos/masterstorge.proto) in `StorageProto`.
 You can [compile your proto files to the client that you use (Typescript, Dart, Java, etc.)](https://developers.google.com/protocol-buffers/docs/tutorials).
 The important data are:

 ### QUICKSTART: Sandbox mode, needs no auth